Required Documentation for Porting Telephone Numbers

 - the submitted statement is dated within the past 30 calendar days

-- the porting telephone numbers
+- all porting telephone numbers

-- the carrier logo or name
+- the provider/carrier logo or name

 A bill copy is an essential component of porting and should be uploaded.
 In cases where the bill copy does not list the porting telephone numbers, additional documentation is recommended to supplement proof of ownership.
 Types of documentation can include:

 - A customer service record (CSR) from the current service provider listing the porting telephone numbers and the address on file.

 NOTE: Toll-free numbers do not have CSRs.